get involved

 I'm Interested!
 Now what?

 Please submit a “statement of interest” via email to community@unitedwaylane.org.
-Your statement can take the form of a written email / letter, a video, or an audio recording.
+Your statement can take the form of a written email/letter, a video, or an audio recording.
 Please address the following questions in your statement:

 2. How did you find out about this opportunity?

-If you have questions about the positions or process before applying, please reach out to Emily Dale, United Way’s Associate Director of Community Impact, at edale@unitedwaylane.org.
+If you have questions about the positions or process before applying, please reach out to Emily Dale, United Way’s Director of Community Impact, at edale@unitedwaylane.org.

 What Happens After I Apply?

-Your statement of interest will be reviewed by a small, diverse group of United Way staff and current committee members.
-If we'd like to learn more about you, a United Way staff person will reach out to set up a meeting (online or in-person) to get to know you better, share more information about committee service, answer any of your questions, and work with you to determine if it makes sense for you to join the committee(s) at this time.
+You will receive an email that your Statement of Interest has been received.
+When an opportunity you expressed interest in becomes available, your statement will be reviewed by a small, diverse group of United Way staff and current steering committee members.
+If we'd like to learn more about you, a United Way staff person will reach out to set up a meeting (online or in-person) to get to know you better, share more information about the opportunity, answer any of your questions, and work with you to determine if it is the right opportunity for you.

-If you are not selected this year, don’t worry!
-There may be chances to serve in future years or get involved with related opportunities, such serving on a grant review panel, volunteering, or attending engagement opportunities to provide feedback about UWLC’s work in other ways.
+If you are not selected right away, don’t worry!
+Your statement of interest will remain in our pool of available volunteers so we can contact you with other chances to get involved with related opportunities, such as volunteering or attending engagement opportunities to provide feedback about United Way of Lane County’s work in other ways.

 Serving with the Community Investment Steering Committee is a truly rewarding experience because of the real difference it makes in the lives of so many children and families.
 The work is humbling with its unique perspective to witness and to guide the efforts that improve lives and make better outcomes.